liamsparkles/HandPoseHuaweiProject/README.md

 ## Performance

-Depends largely on the input video, for my tests, it ranged from 15-24 FPS.
+Depends mainly on the input video, for my tests, it ranged from 15-24 FPS.
 I would encourage you to modify the `imHeight` variable to create a larger or smaller model.
 The accuracy is proportional to the size of the image, and the frame-rate is inversely proportional to the size of the image (video stream).

 ## References